levalyukov/game-cpp/readme.md

 ![screenshot](assets/preview.png)

 Delicious Soup is a simple 2D simulation game owner of a street restaurant.
 You need to cook and fulfill customer orders.
-You need to cook and fulfill customer orders.

 **Project Status**: in active development.